 If you’re taking lecture notes on your laptop or tablet, this is essential.

 There are a ton of add-ons for your computer that are totally free and effective for blocking websites.

 Personally, I use BlockSite for Chrome.
 It’s got over 1.6 million users and is totally free.
-It’s never caused me any troubles, so I’m sticking with it.
+It’s never caused me any trouble, so I’m sticking with it.

 I don’t want to ban myself from using social media.
-All I want to do is give myself a little remind: “Hey!
+All I want to do is give myself a little reminder: “Hey!
 Remember you weren’t going to use this website?”

-That’s usually enough to re-focus myself to the tasks I was supposed to be doing: in this case, paying attention to the lecture!
+That’s usually enough to re-focus me on the tasks I was supposed to be doing: in this case, paying attention to the lecture!